Butternut Squash with Rosemary and Balsamic Vinegar

 Use about 6 cups of butternut squash cubes, or slightly more.

 Be sure it's especially finely chopped if you use dried rosemary.
 If you have a garden you can make frozen rosemary and use it in this recipe!
-If you don't have fresh or frozen rosemary I would use ground rosemary.
+If you don't have fresh or frozen rosemary I would use a smaller amount of ground rosemary.

 Recipe adapted from Roasted Butternut Squash with Balsamic Vinegar by Lynne Rosetto Casper.